 • each external window of the rooming house that is able to be opened is able to be securely fixed in a closed or open position without a key (reg 19);

 According to these standards, a rooming house must have the following:

-•adequate lighting for rooms, hallways, and corridors which provides a level of illumination appropriate to the function or use of those rooms (reg 18).
+• adequate lighting for rooms, hallways and corridors that provides a level of illumination appropriate to the use of those rooms (reg 18).

 A rooming house must provide in either the residents room or common area:

 • a food preparation area (reg 11(a));

 • one oven that is in good working order for every 12 residents or maximum capacity of residents in the rooming house (reg 11(c));